egzakt/UnifikSystemBundle/Resources/doc/deletable.md

 By doing this, you don't need to check the class of $entity inside your listener.
 You will know exactly what kind of entity you will have.

 You can also register more than one listener for the same entity.

+## What if we want to bypass the service ?

+Because all repositories extends BaseEntityRepository, 2 new methods are added :
+ - delete(Object $entity)
+ - removeAndFlush(Object $entity)

+The first method will call the "Deletable Service" whereas the second one will not.